Chairman's Art News, 12 January 2017

 You can download a membership form by clicking on the attachment below

 The full details of the Art Club programme can be found by clicking on the programme tab at the top of the page.
 Non members can attend workshops ( £5 extra to the fee) and come along to the demonstrations too ( £5 per demonstration).

 Welcome to Ashby Art Club

 Anyone can come along and join Ashby Art Club on any Monday evening and /or on the second and fourth Wednesday morning each month.

 If you would like to paint alongside like minded people, of all different abilities, then Smisby Village Hall is the place for you.
 You will find a warm and friendly atmosphere - so why not give it a try.

 DATES FOR YOUR DIARIES:

 Wednesday morning painting 9.30 am to 12.00 noon

-From September 2016 the morning art club will increase
+From September 2016 the morning art club increased

-to 2nd and 4th Wednesday morning of each month.
+to the 2nd and 4th Wednesday morning of each month.

 £3.00 Charge for non-members